ercan5535/Django-React-REST-Project-NGINX-JWT-Redis-Unittest-CI/README.md

 # Description

 It is a case study for Django REST micro service architecture with JWT authentication.<br>
-Cookies are used for Token operations.
+Cookies are used for Token operations.11
 <br>
 <br>
 <div align="center">